shrinerb/shrine/README.md

 attacher.set(uploaded_file)           # attach the uploaded file
 ```

-Whenever the attacher uploads or deletes files, it sends a `context` hash
+Whenever the attacher uploads or deletes files, it sends a [context
-which includes `:record`, `:name`, and `:action` keys, so that you can perform
+hash][context] which includes `:record`, `:name`, and `:action` keys, so that
-processing or generate location differently depending on this information.
-See
+you can perform processing or generate location differently depending on this
-"Context" section for more details.
+information.

 For more information about `Shrine::Attacher`, see the [Using Attacher] guide.